-- 70% must be invested in real estate. - 80% must be invested in real estate, real estate related securities and cash. - Not clear whether there are any restrictions for investment abroad either directly or indirectly. - Investment in a single property is possible. - Investment in real estate development is allowed within the limit of 30% of its assets if listed. - Investment in residential property is allowed. - Investment in subsidiaries is not allowed, since REIT cannot acquire more than 10% of voting shares in other companies.
+- 70% must be invested in real estate. - 80% must be invested in real estate, real estate related securities and cash. - Not clear whether there are any restrictions for investment abroad either directly or indirectly. - Asset-management company must have performance in invest or management for 3 years - Investment in a single property is possible. - Investment in residential property is allowed. - Investment in subsidiaries is not allowed, since REIT cannot acquire more than 10% of voting shares in other companies.